 There are five areas of focus that have been identified as work streams to be taken forward within the ICC change process (refer Table 7).
-In turn, each of these areas of focus is tasked with improving a number of key performance indicators across the continuum of care.
+In turn, each of these areas of focus are tasked with improving a number of key performance indicators across the continuum of care.
 The areas of focus impact upon each other, and have vertical and horizontal integrative effects on overall sector performance.
-The diagram below demonstrates how and where in the continuum the projects will have a positive and sustainable impact on the achievement of Better, Sooner, More Convenient health outcomes.
+The diagram below demonstrates how and where in the continuum the projects will have a positive and sustainable impact on the achievement of better, sooner and more convenient health outcomes: